-- Preview Email Newsletter

 WASHINGTON, July 11 -- BNSF Railway Company (BNSF) has submitted a public comment letter to the Federal Railroad Administration (FRA) requesting a six-month extension of its Automated Track Inspection (ATI) program waiver, originally set to expire on January 19, 2026.
 The extension request aims to avoid duplicative processes as the FRA evaluates a similar petition filed by the Association of American Railroads.

-Travis Owsley, Senior General Attorney at BNSF, stated, "The results summarized here more ST
+Travis Owsley, Senior General Attorney at BNSF, stated, "The results summarized here and the data BNSF has submitted over the course o more ST

 BNSF Railway Supports AAR Waiver Petition For Enhanced Track Safety (10)